Discovering the Essence

 But time has brought much healing.
 In recent years, the National Park Service and Hoonah Indian Association, the tribal government, have worked cooperatively to reinvigorate those traditional harvest activities that are compatible with current regulations, develop educational programs for Huna youth, sponsor summer culture camps, and collect and preserve oral histories.
 Each year, the park sponsors a range of cultural trips which allow Hoonah youth, elders, and other tribal members the opportunity to reconnect with Glacier Bay and share their knowledge of, and experiences with, this place that figures so prominently in their spiritual lives.

 But perhaps the most significant cooperative venture now graces the shores of Bartlett Cove.
-The Xúnaa Shuká Hít –roughly translated as "Huna Ancestor's House" –is the first permanent clan house in Glacier Bay since Tlingit villages were destroyed by an advancing glacier over 250 years ago.
-Dedicated on August 25, 2016, this long awaited dream, it serves as a gathering place where tribal members can reconnect with their treasured homeland through ceremonies, workshops, camps, tribal meetings and other events.
+Xúnaa Shuká Hít, roughly translated as "Huna Ancestor's House," is the first permanent clan house in Glacier Bay since Tlingit villages were destroyed by an advancing glacier over 250 years ago.
+Dedicated on August 25, 2016, this long awaited dream serves as a gathering place where tribal members can reconnect with their treasured homeland through ceremonies, workshops, camps, tribal meetings and other events.
 It also provides thousands of park visitors with opportunities to learn about Huna Tlingit history, culture, and life ways.

 Although the Huna Tlingit no longer live permanently in Glacier Bay, you will find tangible evidence of their presence in and around Bartlett Cove.
 The sea otter hunting canoe on display next to the Visitor Information Station was carved by a team of Native carvers in 1987.
 Look for two Tlingit trail markers carved into living spruce trees nearGlacier Bay Lodge; one on the trail leading down to the dock from the lodge and the other along the Forest Loop Trail.
 These carvings serve as reminders of ancient ties to the land.
 But a perceptive visitor might also sense the intangible aspects of the Tlingit's enduring connection to homeland.
 As you explore Bartlett Cove, allow yourself to hear the beat of traditional drums and the voices of ancestors recounting ancient clan stories.